bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 This was a whirlwind tour of so many apps.
 I hope that my superficial treatment of many of them won't stop you from trying them out.
-It seems to me that the app selection catalogue on OSX is not as vast as the one on Linux, but there's also a tendency that established OSX apps are much more polished and reliable.
+It seems to me that the app selection catalogue on OS X is not as vast as the one on Linux, but there's also a tendency that established OS X apps are much more polished and reliable.